DSaunders/DSaunders.github.io/_posts/2015-03-04-efficient-string-manipulation-in-csharp.markdown

 }
 {% endhighlight %}

-This is because each iteration of the loop will perform an independant concatination operation, leaving behind the previous string for the garbage collector to deal with.
+This is because each iteration of the loop will likely perform an independant concatination operation, leaving behind the previous string for the garbage collector to deal with.

 This is when it is better to use ``StringBuilder``: